ywkawai/FE-Project_web/index.md

 and developers of GFD-Dennou Club providing visualization tools.
 We also thank Dr. Seiya Nishizawa, Hiroaki Miura, Keiichi Ishioka, Takahiro Katagiri, and Yukio Masumoto for their valuable comments and suggestions.
+Dr. Ryuji Yoshida provides us a wonderful logo for SCALE-DG.